open-compensation-token-license/license-token-website/wikisrc/nft-platforms.md

 3. **New Investment Avenues**: For collectors and investors, NFT platforms open new avenues for digital asset investment.
 As NFTs gain mainstream acceptance, their value proposition extends beyond mere collectibles to potential financial instruments.

 4. **Cross-Industry Applications**: Beyond art and collectibles, NFTs are permeating numerous industries, from real estate to gaming.
 In gaming, for instance, players can own in-game assets that can be traded across different platforms, enhancing their utility and value.
+Explore more about NFTs in gaming at [NFTs in Gaming](https://www.license-token.com/wiki/nf-ts-in-gaming).

 ### Challenges Facing NFT Platforms